Lighthouse of Carapacho

 The Lighthouse of Carapacho (Farol do Carapacho/Ponta da Restinga) is a beacon/lighthouse located along the cliffs of Ponta da Restinga, near the hamlet of Carapacho, civil parish of Luz on the island of Graciosa, the Portuguese archipelago of the Azores.

 History

-The 1883 Plano Geral de Alumiamento (Illumiation General Plan), proposed the construction of a fourth-order lighthouse, that would flash each minute and have a 19 nmi range.
+The 1883 Plano Geral de Alumiamento (Illumination General Plan), proposed the construction of a fourth-order lighthouse, that would flash each minute and have a 19 nmi range.

-On 11 November 1902, the Comissão dos Faróis e Balizas (Commission on Lighthouses and Beacons) proposed alterations to the General Plan approved in 1883, in which the lighthouse became a fifth-order structure, using a three-flash 10 second variable range beacon, with a range of use between 10–94 nmi for clear, medium and tempetuous weather.
+On 11 November 1902, the Comissão dos Faróis e Balizas (Commission on Lighthouses and Beacons) proposed alterations to the General Plan approved in 1883, in which the lighthouse became a fifth-order structure, using a three-flash 10-second variable range beacon, with a range of use between 10–94 nmi for clear, medium and tempestuous weather.

-The lighthouse began function on 26 May 1956, equipped with a diotropic fifth-order optics, with a focal distance of 187.5 mm, moved by a clockwork mechanism.
-This first beacon used an incandescent red acetyline light, in two groups with a 19 nmi range.
+The lighthouse began to function on 26 May 1956, equipped with diotropic fifth-order optics, with a focal distance of 187.5 mm, moved by a clockwork mechanism.
+This first beacon used an incandescent red acetylene light, in two groups with a 19 nmi range.